openline-ai/openline.ai/playbook/how-we-work/core-values.md

 It's ok to fail.
 Failure is part of pushing ourselves to get better.
 We're going to fail.
 A lot.
 Those learnings power us forward.

 Try new things.
 Ship fast.
 Measure feedback.
 Iterate.

+## Examples of failures

+A few examples of behavior that violate our core values are are subject to our zero-tolerance policy.

+- If someone has to ask you for an update on what you're doing.
+- If you're not actively working in public, amonst the community.
+- If you say "it's not my problem."
+- If you don't use Openline tools in your everyday work.
+- If you're aware of things to be improved, and stay silent.
+- If you're not improving in objective, measurable ways on a monthly basis.

+And while not explicitly a core value, you should geniunely enjoy coming to work every day.
+Building Openline should be fun.